k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 1. **Get Metadata** is the first transformation rule that builds the Catalog's expected metadata, returning an array of maps.
 This flow is mandatory.

-   * The metadata can be based on the schema definition file(s), if they are provided.
-In this case, each map is expected to represent a Catalog's field with its respective structure: data platform, schema, dataset, class, field name and all of its properties (defined in the schema definition file).
+   * Metadata may be based on the schema definition file(s), if they are provided.
+In such case, each map is expected to represent a Catalog field with its respective structure: data platform, schema, dataset, class, field name and all of its properties (defined in the schema definition file).
-   * When there is no schema definition file and the metadata is expected to be discovered based on data sample, each map should represent a Catalog's dataset with its respective structure: data platform, schema, dataset, class.
-Then the fields and their properties will be completed from the example data.
+   * When no schema definition file is provided and the metadata is expected to be discovered based on a data sample, each map should represent a Catalog dataset with its respective structure: data platform, schema, dataset, class.
+The fields and their properties will then be completed from the example data.
    * The combined approach is also possible.
 Meaning, some datasets can be defined by schema definition files and some can be defined by sample data.